kedhip/WyckoffTransformer/README.md

 1. clone the repository
 2. `poetry install`.
 If it doesn't work due to torch, it's up to you to fix.
 If you are able to find a general solution, a PR is most welcome.
 # Training
-`python train.py cuda:0|cuda:1|cpu`
+1. Log into WanDB, and configure your entity.
+For the team memebers, I suggest `export WANDB_ENTITY="symmetry-advantage"`
-Most likely there would be a WanDB error, a PR is most welcome.
+2. `python train.py cuda:0|cuda:1|cpu`
 # Generation
 [Generate.ipynb](Generate.ipynb)
 # Evaluation